Skip to content

 Just this much in advance: Haltermann Carless intends to produce 60,000 tonnes of modern biofuels, sustainable aviation fuels and renewable hydrocarbons from 2nd generation sugar-containing agricultural residues annually in Speyer from 2026 onwards.
 Click here to learn more about our ambitious plans for SAF production

-Topics: Sustainability, Sustainable Aviation Fuel (SAF)
+Topics: Sustainability, Sustainable Aviation Fuel (SAF), Aerospace

 Author: Chris Hutchinson